(Thesis) Reservoir Computing With Dynamical Systems: A Training Theorem for Echo State Networks

 as the timespan over which training data is collected grows.
 We want a uniform estimate for the rate of convergence for $s$ over all ergodic maps $\phi$.
 Unfortunately, no such estimate exists. \cite{Kachurovskii1996} presents negative results that (in the author's words) \emph{leave no hope that estimates of the rate of convergence depending only on the averaged function $s$ can be obtained in ergodic theorems}.
 The negative results presented by \cite{Kachurovskii1996} prove that the amount of training data required is strictly dependant on the dynamical system.

-Though we cannot say exactly how many data points we need for a good $L^2(\mu)$ approximation, the central limit theorem for ergodic dynamical systems suggests that for an initial point chosen uniformly at random over the invariant measure of $\phi$, the difference between the sum of random variables that is the finite time average and the space average converges in distribution to normal distribution with mean zero and standard deviation $1 / \sqrt{\ell}$.
-This is made precise by the central limit theorem for ergodic dynamical systems.
+Though we cannot say exactly how many data points we need for a good $L^2(\mu)$ approximation, the central limit theorem for mixing dynamical systems suggests that for an initial point chosen uniformly at random over the invariant measure of $\phi$, the difference between the sum of random variables that is the finite time average and the space average converges in distribution to normal distribution with mean zero and standard deviation $1 / \sqrt{\ell}$.
+The notion of mixing is stronger than ergodicity, and defined in \ref{defn::mixing}.
 Before we state the theorem, we recall the definition of H{\"o}lder continuity.

 \begin{defn} (H{\"o}lder continuous) Let $(M,d)$ be a metric space.
 A map $s : M \to \mathbb{R}$ is called \emph{H{\"o}lder continuous} if there exist constants $p \in (0,1]$ and $K > 0$ such that

 for all $m,m' \in M$. \end{defn}